markhm/vaadin-fusion-playground/README.md

 ### Known issues
 - Connection fails for VaadinDevmodeGizmo.js?10c7:944 WebSocket connection to 'wss://vaadin-fusion-playground:35729/' failed: Error in connection establishment: net::ERR_CONNECTION_CLOSED
 - Then surrounding the Avatar image in `main-view.ts` with a link, it is no longer outlined to the right.
 Why...?
+- On the surveys-view page, the list of available surveys is correctly retrieved from the endpoint, but not processed correctly.
+The client-side default ones had to be set.

 ### What we learned / discovered
 - It seems methods in an Endpoint cannot be overloaded.
 Bug of Feature...?